MicrosoftDocs/customer-insights/ci-docs/journeys/set-up-event-portal-outbound.md

     - If you are hosting the event website on a Power Apps portal, then visitors who use the site to create a registration account must do so using an email address that doesn't belong to any contact already in your database.
 1. If your event requires payment, a payment gateway opens and the visitor must enter their payment details.
 1. When payment confirmation is received (or right away, if no payment is required), contact records are matched or created (as required) and registration records are created and linked to each new or existing contact that was entered into the registration form.
 1. When lead generation is activated for an event, a unique lead record is created for every contact that registers.
-However, if a contact who has previously registered for the same event registers again, a new lead record would not be created.
+However, if a contact who previously registered for an event registers for the same event again, a new lead record *is not* created.

 Here's how to configure each of the options that's described as optional in the previous procedure: